 - We utilised various alternate materials and techniques for recycling of natural resources and materials like steel, aggregate & concrete etc. - We have also introduced light weight concrete and have replaced timber with aluminium H-beams. - The use of wastes like fly ash, ground granulated blast furnace slag and other additives have reduced cement consumption.
-The use of crushed sand has reduced the need for river sand. - L&T's Electrical and Electronics Division optimised and conserved material through continual product development.
-In contactors, ratings of up to 110 Amps, significant reductions from 60 gms/Amp in the MK and up to 22.1 gms/Amp in the M-Line range were achieved.
-Similarly, in the Moulded Case Circuit Breakers range, up to 50% weight reduction was attained while improving the electrical breaking capacity by 40%.
+The use of crushed sand has reduced the need for river sand. - The Electrical and Electronics Division has testing facilities to incorporate environment friendly features in products during the design stage.
+The Switchgear factory has shifted from hexavalent chromium passivation to the more environmentally friendly trivalent passivation for zinc plating.